Get tech deals galore on Apple, HP and more for Amazon Prime Day 2021—shop our top picks

 Smartwatches

-Apple Watch Series 6 for $349.99 (Save $79.01): The Apple Watch Series 6 gives fitness insights, manages your texts and phone calls, and much more.
+Apple Watch Series 6 (GPS + Cellular, 44mm) - Space Gray Aluminum Case with Black Sport Band for $459 (Save $70): The Apple Watch Series 6 gives fitness insights, manages your texts and phone calls and much more.

-Apple Watch SE for $274.99 (Save $15): The Apple Watch SE delivers fast performance and has a ton of storage space.
+Samsung Galaxy Watch Active 2 for $166.99 (Save $103): With its long battery life and sleek minimalistic design, the Samsung Galaxy Watch is a great option for Android users.

+Skagen Falster 3 Gen 5 Stainless Steel Touchscreen Smartwatch for $277.53 (Save $17.47): The Skagen Falster 3 has a large display and tons of apps.

 Headphones